On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Introduction and Description of Results

 The paper is organized as follows.
 In Section \ref{sec2}, we define the model with the Wilson action for periodic and free b.c.
 In Section \ref{sec3}, we define and treat an approximate model.
 In the approximate model, we set to zero, in the Wilson action, plaquette actions corresponding to interior horizontal plaquettes (i.e. plaquettes orthogonal to the time direction), plus some specified plaquettes on the boundary $\partial \Lambda$ of $\Lambda$.
 Next, by a judicious integration procedure, we carry out all the remaining gauge bond variable integrations.
 In each integration, a factor is extracted which is a plaquette partition function depending only on a single bond variable.
 In this way, we obtain explicit and exact results for the approximate model partition function, free energy and plaquette correlations, as well as their continuum limits, in subsections \ref{sec3A}, \ref{sec3B} and \ref{sec3C}.
-For the complete model, TUV stability bounds and bounds for the generating functions for the gauge invariant plaquette correlations are given in sections \ref{sec4} and \ref{sec5}, as our four main theorems.
+For the complete model, TUV stability bounds and bounds for the generating functions for the gauge-invariant plaquette correlations are given in sections \ref{sec4} and \ref{sec5}, as our four main theorems.
 These theorems are proved in section \ref{sec6}.
 Section \ref{sec7} is devoted to some concluding remarks.
-Finally, in the Appendix, considering the case of the real scalar free field $\phi$, we develop the relation between quantities expressed in terms of the unscaled or physical field $\phi^u(x)$ and locally scaled fields $\phi(x)\,=\,s(a)\,\phi^u(x)$.
-Comparing the $a\searrow 0$ behavior of the free scalar case with the physical field coincident-point plaquette-plaquette correlation give us a measure of ultraviolet asymptotic freedom.
+We provide three appendices aiming at giving the reader the opportunity to understand essential steps in our proofs for the YM model in a context of simpler model cases.
+In Appendix A, we develop the relation between original physical, unscaled quantities and their scaled counterparts for the free field.
+The use of scaled fields removes the UV divergences of the free energy and correlations, even at coincident points.
+Comparing the $a\searrow 0$ behavior of the free scalar case with the physical field coincident-point plaquette-plaquette correlation gives us a characterization of ultraviolet asymptotic freedom.

+As a bonus, the scaled field free energy and correlations admit absolutely convergent power series in the scaled coupling (hopping) parameter up to and including the critical point.
+The same holds for the random walk expansion associated with the scaled field free energy and scaled field correlations.

+In contrast with the scalar model analyzed in Ref. \cite{AizDC}, in Appendix B, we treat a lattice scalar field model, which is non-Gaussian in perturbation theory in $d=3,4$.
+We prove that it obeys TUV stability bounds with the exponent of the exponential proportional to the number of lattice sites $\Lambda_s\,=\,L^d$ ({\em not} the volume $(aL)^d$ in $\mathbb R^d$).
+The proportionality constants are uniform in $L\in\mathbb N$ (even) and $a\in(0,1]$.
+This bound is sufficient to bound the scaled field free energy and correlations, even at coincident points, uniformly in $a\in(0,1]$.